… by Uri Avnery, with Gush Shalom

 Can one thing lead to another in a way that incompetent leaders are unable to stop?
 I hope not.
 After all, during these hundred years, some lessons have been learned and absorbed.
 Or not?

-Posted by Jim W. Dean, Managing Editor on March 22, 2014, With 4219 Reads Filed under Russia, World War I (1914-1918).
+Posted by Jim W. Dean, Managing Editor on March 22, 2014, With 4257 Reads Filed under Russia, World War I (1914-1918).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.